My Eaton Ancestors of the Mayflower and their Descendants

 IN WITNESS whereof we have hereunto subscribed our names at Cape-Cod the eleventh of November, in the Reign of our Sovereign Lord King James, of England, France, and Ireland, the eighteenth, and of Scotland the fifty-fourth, Anno Domini; 1620.

-Famous Mayflower descendants and their pilgrim ancestors!
+5 famous Mayflower descendants and their Pilgrim ancestors

 William Bradford was a leader of the Sepratists, who famously fled England and wound up in America due to religious persecution.

-Upon landing at Plymouth, Bradford served as a member of key scouting parties that explored the new terrority and eventually found a suitable location to set up a colony.
+Upon landing at Plymouth, Bradford served as a member of key scouting parties that explored the new territory and eventually found a suitable location to set up a colony.
 While out exploring, his wife Dorothy died when she either fell or jumped overboard the Mayflower.

 Bradford kept a detailed history of Plymouth Plantation, which survives today as the oldest detailed record of the activities of the colony.
 He served as Governor of Plymouth from 1621-1632, and was the leader who oversaw and organized the first ever Thanksgiving.